humanchimp/stable/README.md

 [![codecov](https://codecov.io/gh/humanchimp/stable/branch/master/graph/badge.svg?token=mYDCN5PRsc)](https://codecov.io/gh/humanchimp/stable)

-an experimental test framework built with async generators.
+`stable` is a BDD test framework for javascript, built using some of that language's newer features, notably ES Modules and asynchronous generators.
+It's designed to be self contained and simple to use.

-inspired by jasmine, mocha and jest. bring your own assertion library.
+## some words for now

-## api
+This is mostly placeholder, since I am probably waiting until right before I release to write docs.

 You can use it as a framework: